vue-final/vue-final-modal/README.md

 ### `@before-open`

 - Emits while modal is still invisible, but before transition starting.
+Further opening of the modal can be blocked from this event listener by calling `event.stop()` .

 ### `@opened`